binaryshmelev/Binary_academy/task_3/README.md

 # Third Home Work on Academy Binary-Studio

-requests.sql - file with answers on tasks lection.sql - creation database and it fill of input data
+- requests.sql (file with answers on tasks)
+- lection.sql (creation database and it fill of input data)